• HOME

 Alison Pipitone Band

-This CD is Alison's 9th... and once again contains her trademark style : Great songwriting, great musicianship, story songs, love songs and hope despite tough times.
-The band has been playing together for almost a decade, and it shows!
-Strong, tight, creative and confident
+A brand new batch of songs from one of WNY's top rated rock bands.
+This CD is Alison's 9th... and once again contains her trademark style : Great songwriting, great musicianship, story songs, love songs and hope despite Read more

 A brand new batch of songs from one of WNY's top rated rock bands.